By the end of the year 2011 I started a new project; developing the PA8W Doppler Radio

 As for practical reasons we will have to stick to 4 or 8 elements

 our RDF will need to have an incredibly good signal

 conditioner, and that's where the digital filter and additional

 They integrate the incoming audio, they don't allow for fast signal

 jumps to pass, but they average everything into a sinus-like

 To achieve this the applied digital filter has an extremely high Q.

-It will have a bandwidth of just a few Hertz.
+It has a bandwidth of less than 1 Hertz.

 The extremely narrow bandwidth will force about any signal shape

 also effectively cuts off modulation on the tracked signal, which